Yes, Bacterial cell can survive without a Plasmid DNA.

 Plasmids are a small, circular, double-stranded DNA molecule present within a Bacterial cell and are separated from chromosomal DNA, which has a capability to replicate independently.
 These plasmids are not required for the survival of the bacterial species under typical conditions.

 Also Read: DNA Structure

 In Bacterial Cell, plasmids are an extrachromosomal genetic element, which is not required for the survival of the bacteria.
-It is claimed that bacteria need plasmids only under the stressful conditions and they lose their plasmids automatically when they are living in a stress-free condition.
+It is claimed that bacteria need plasmids only under stressful conditions, and they lose their plasmids automatically when they are living in a stress-free condition.

 There are great advantages of plasmids to bacteria, as they provide the following genetic advantages:

 - Helps them to survive during stress conditions

 This was a brief introduction to Can a Bacterial Cell survive without a Plasmid DNA?
 Stay tuned with BYJU’S to learn more about the Plasmid and Bacterial Cell.